MicrosoftDocs/power-automate-docs/articles/customer-managed-keys.md

 ## Known limitations

-- When an environment is enabled for customer-managed keys, then Power Automate data cannot be sent to the analytics pipeline for [tenant-wide reporting in PPAC](/power-platform/admin/power-automate-analytics-reports), [Data Export to Data Lake](/power-platform/admin/self-service-analytics-schema-definition#power-automate-folder-structure), or [Application Insights](/power-platform/admin/app-insights-cloud-flow).
+- When an environment is enabled for customer-managed keys, then Power Automate data can't be sent to the analytics pipeline for [tenant-wide reporting in PPAC](/power-platform/admin/power-automate-analytics-reports), [Data Export to Data Lake](/power-platform/admin/self-service-analytics-schema-definition#power-automate-folder-structure), or [Application Insights](/power-platform/admin/app-insights-cloud-flow).

 ## Related information